MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 ![XML markup showing multiple Pattern elements referencing single Regex element](../media/8f3f497b-3b8b-4bad-9c6a-d9abf0520854.png)

 When satisfied, a pattern returns a count and confidence level, which you can use in the conditions.
 When you add a condition for detecting a sensitive information type to a policy, you can edit the count and confidence level.
-For more on confidence levels, see [Learn about sensitive information types](sensitive-information-type-learn-about.md#) level is explained later in this topic.
+For more on confidence levels, see [Learn about sensitive information types](sensitive-information-type-learn-about.md#more-on-confidence-levels)

-When you create your regular expression, keep in mind that there are potential issues to be aware of.
+When you create your regular expression, there are potential issues to be aware of.
 For example, if you write and upload a regex that identifies too much content, this can impact performance.
 To learn more about these potential issues, see the later section [Potential validation issues to be aware of](#potential-validation-issues-to-be-aware-of).

 ## Do you want to require additional evidence?
 [Match element, minCount attribute]

 In addition to the IdMatch, a pattern can use the Match element to require additional supporting evidence, such as a keyword, regex, date, or address.

-A Pattern can include multiple Match elements; they can be included directly in the Pattern element or combined by using the Any element.
+A Pattern can include multiple Match elements.
+They can be included directly in the Pattern element or combined by using the Any element.
 Match elements are joined by an implicit AND operator; all Match elements must be satisfied for the pattern to be matched.
 You can use the Any element to introduce AND or OR operators (more on that in a later section).

 You can use the optional minCount attribute to specify how many instances of a match need to be found for each of the Match elements.
 For example, you can specify that a pattern is satisfied only when at least two keywords from a keyword list are found.